ycarotrindade/Diabetes-/README.md

-# DIABETES?
+# Diabetes Predictor

-A model made with Pytorch to predict diabetes occurrence, based on a dataset from National Institute of Diabetes and Digestive and Kidney
+Classification models made with Sklearn and XGBoost for predict diabetes ocurrence.
+This repository uses the "Diabetes Dataset" originally from the National Institute of Diabetes and Digestive and Kidney, you read more about the dataset on: https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset.
+See this notebook also on Kaggle: https://www.kaggle.com/code/marcosycaro/diabetes-predictor
-Diseases.